cjacker/opensource-toolchain-ch32v/README.md

 Transfer rate: 3 KB/sec, 2232 bytes/write.
 (gdb)
 ```

+Then you can set breakpoints, run, step, continue as usual gdb.

 # Project templates
 The pre-converted project templates from WCH official EVT packages and supported parts: